microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 * Respond clearly to questions asked by the reviewers.
 * Avoid huge commits to submitting incremental changes.

+## Responsibility of the Reviewer to make code reviews inclusive

+* Assume positive intent from the author
+* Write clear and elaborative comments on the PR
+* Identify subjectivity, choice of coding and best practice.
+It is good to discuss coding style and subjective coding choices in some other forum and not in the PR.
+A PR should not become a ground to discuss subjective coding choices and having long arguments over it
+* If you do not understand the code properly, refrain from commenting like for e.g. "This code is incomprehensible".
+Better is to get in a call with the author and get a basic understanding of what they have done.
+* Be suggestive and not prescriptive.
+A reviewer should suggest changes and not prescribe changes, let the author decide if they really want to accept the changes proposed.

 ## Culture and Code Reviews

 We as CSE, may come across situations in which code reviews are not ideal and often we are observing non inclusive code review behaviors.
 Its important to be cognizant of the fact that culture and communication style of a particular geography also influences how people interact over pull requests.